gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 - Function MPI_SendRecv
 ---

 Why did we get a deadlock with periodic boundaries but not when we didn't?
-To help answer that question lets take a look at the messaging passing process in a little more detail.
+To help answer that question let's take a look at the messaging passing process in a little more detail.

 ## Different ways to send messages
 What happens when a message is sent between processes?
 The data stored in memory of one process must be copied to the memory of the other process.
 This coping is not instantaneous especially since the two processes are very likely not starting to send and receive the message at exactly the same time.
 So how is this copying of memory between processes coordinated?